iamrikie/API-for-Car-Parking/README.md

 - Migrate the database tables and seeders using php artisan migrate --seed.
 - Start the development server using php artisan serve.

 <br><br>
-## I will cover
-- DB structure
-- User registration and login
-- Profile and password management
-- Non-public endpoints Auth protection by Laravel Sanctum
-- Managing vehicles and parking start/stop events
--> I will also write automated PHPUnit tests and generate the documentation for my API.

-<br><br>